 Davis’ advocacy for prison abolition that centers Black women has inspired me to do the same for my community.

 The school-to-prison pipeline in Virginia continues to separate Black families and hinder Black girls from getting an education.
 About a month after hearing her speak at the film festival, I helped to create Angela Davis’ Black Girl Coalition with a group of Black women who share my passion for the work.
-This coalition is based at Girls For A Change, a 501(c)(3) non-profit organization whose mission is to support Black girls and other girls of color, and inspire them to visualize their bright futures and potential through discovery, development, social change, and innovation.
 Its headquarters are based in Central Virginia, where the most frequent school-to-prison pipelines occur in America, which disproportionately target Black and disabled students.

 The mission of this project is to work with school districts in Central Virginia to provide alternatives to the push-out, through an advocacy group which makes learning skills like mindfulness and conflict resolution as accessible as possible to Black female students in marginalized communities.
 This project is also heavily influenced by legal scholar Kimberlé Crenshaw’s theory of intersectionality, and inspired by the #SayHerName movement, which directs attention to how Black women and girls are disproportionately targeted, exploited and abused by the criminal justice system.
 In doing so, we want to change the narrative of the conversation around the school-to-prison pipeline and mass incarceration as modern slavery methods.

-As a millennial with interest in prison abolition, hearing Davis speak about her belief in intersectional Black liberation helped to light a fire in me.
+As a member of Generation Z with interest in prison abolition, hearing Davis speak about her belief in intersectional Black liberation helped to light a fire in me.
 Not only did it highlight for me how the activism of Black elder’s is still valuable to us, but it also served as an affirmation to young and socially conscious Black people who are willing to be a voice in the community that we will inherit.

 When Davis called for a broad, anti-racist and intersectional approach to feminism at this event, she inspired me to help dismantle the cisheteropatriarchy that takes place in our mainstream conversation about the criminal justice system’s targeting of Black people.
 Having a diverse and intersectional narrative can save young Black women like Bresha Meadows and Cyntoia Brown from being inequitably targeted by America’s criminal justice system.